SergeySatskiy/codimension/trunk/doc/plugins.md

 *   If there is a user and a system wide plugin with the same name then the user plugin wins.
-*   If there are two plugins with the same name and both of them are either user or system wide then their version is taken into consideration.
+*   If there are two plugins with the same name and both of them are either user or system wide then their versions are taken into consideration.
 The higher version wins.
 *   If names, vaersions and locations of two plugins match then an arbitrary one wins.